debops/debops/docs/ansible/roles/debops.apache/defaults-detailed.rst

 ``tls_crt``
   Optional, string.
 Absolute path to a custom X.509 certificate to use.
-If not supplied, a certificate will managed by debops.pki_ will be used.
+If not supplied, a certificate will managed by :ref:`debops.pki` will be used.

 ``tls_key``
   Optional, string.
 Absolute path to custom private key to use.
 If not